4 fantastic tips to stop heartburn from an expert GERD nutritionist

 One of my favorite ways to enjoy okra is by roasting it whole with olive oil and sea salt.
 Luckily, by August, our farm stand is overflowing with okra, and I love working this gut-healthy veggie into my daily rotation.

-For more GERD-fighting foods and herbs (like radicchio, dandelion greens, tarragon, mint, anise hyssop, and chervil!) and gut healing tips, come and visit me at the Bernard Farm stand in Cambridge, NY.
+To learn more about GERD-fighting foods and herbs (like radicchio, dandelion greens, tarragon, mint, anise hyssop, and chervil!) and gut healing tips, check out my Gut Health Cooking Series.